Eddis Tutorial Services

 What does a private candidate need to do?

-- Make the exams officer aware of any special needs well in advance of the exam session;
+• Make the exams officer aware of any special accommodations (with supporting documentation) well in advance of the exam session;

-- Ensure that the exam centre has an address to send paperwork and final certificates
+• Ensure that the exam centre has a postal address to send paperwork and final certificates

 When do private candidates find out about examination timetables?

-Private candidates can find out about examination timetables after they have completed the required paperwork with the Registered Examination Centre.
+Private candidates can find out about examination timetables at the links below, and after they have completed the required paperwork with the Registered Examination Centre.
 The timetable for the individual private candidate is printed on the ‘Statement of Entry’ that is either emailed or mailed to the candidate.

-It is important for the candidate to carefully check over the Statement of Entry in order to verify that the examination subjects and specific papers are correct.
+It is important for candidates to carefully check over the Statement of Entry to verify that the examination subjects and specific papers are correct.
 The document also shows the examination time as a morning or afternoon session, and the date when the individual exam paper will be taken.

 Other information for candidates from the Centres include the time that candidates are expected to turn up (usually at least fifteen minutes prior to the examination session) and what responsibilities they have (such as bringing the Statement of Entry, photo identification, stationery and subject-specific tools as necessary).